victorvd/computacion_grafica/README.md

-# Computación Gráfica
+# Computer graphics

-Code in C++ to implement some tools for graphic computing.
-OpenGL and OpenCV may be needed depending on the application.
+C++ code to implement some computer graphics tools.
+OpenGL and OpenCV may be required depending on the application.